kiboschool/tk-intro-to-data/src/lessons/intro-to-data/data-science-tools.md

     - **MAX** - finds the maximum of a range of cells
     - **COUNT** - counts the values in a range of cells

 Next, we'll explore a sample dataset using Google Sheets.
-As we've learnt in the previous video, you can have more than one `workbook` in a google sheet.
-In this sample dataset, we have 3 workbooks with different dataset...
+As we've learnt in the previous video, you can have more than one `worksheet` in a google sheet.
+In this sample dataset, we have 3 worksheets with different dataset...
 - **corona_virus** - official daily counts of COVID-19 cases, deaths and vaccine utilisation.
 - **movies** - contains information about movies, including their names, release dates, user ratings, genres, overviews, and others.
 - **emissions** - contains information about methane gas emissions globally.